rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.globalThis

-   Returns the global JavaScript :code:`globalThis` object.
-If :code:`globalThis` is not defined in this JavaScript environment, then :code:`window`, :code:`global`, etc is used as appropriate.
+   Returns the global JavaScript :js:`globalThis` object.
+If :js:`globalThis` is not defined in this JavaScript environment, then :js:`window`, :js:`global`, etc is used as appropriate.

 .. function:: js.Infinity